elegantchaos/Actions/README.md

 In another example, you could set two button identifiers to `MyAction.red` and `MyAction.blue`.
 Both will invoke `MyAction`, but the `context.parameters` array will contain `["red"]` for the first one, and `["blue"]` for the second.
 The action can read this parameter and behave differently in either case.

+### Validation

+Actions are often only valid in certain situations - for example when some text is selected.

+To perform validation, override the `validate(context: ActionContext) -> Bool` and examine the context that's passed in.

 ### Action Observers